 Google also incorporates the Google Assistant, its spoken assistant software on newer versions of the Android operating system.
 Like Apple's Siri, you can ask the Google Assistant to perform simple tasks for you, but it's also backed up by Google's mighty search engine smarts, as well as the accumulated data Google has collected on your habits to give you more contextually relevant information.
 While the Assistant launched with the first generation of Pixel phones, it's now more widely available, including for some previous generations of Android OS.

 The history of the Android operating system

 - 1.1.
 Released in 2009, this version was released for the HTC Dream.
-Added features included more details for business searched in Maps, longer in-call screen timeout default when using speakerphone and the ability to save attachments in messages.
+Added features included more details about businesses in Maps searches, longer in-call screen timeout default when using speakerphone and the ability to save attachments in messages.

 - Cupcake 1.5.
 This version was released just two months after version 1.1 and was based on Linux kernel.
-It included upgrades including text prediction, dictionary, support for Widgets, video recording and playback, copy and paste features in the web browser, specific date and time stamps shown in the call log, animated screen transitions and the ability to upload videos to YouTube.
+Upgrades included text prediction, dictionary, support for Widgets, video recording and playback, copy and paste features in the web browser, specific date and time stamps shown in the call log, animated screen transitions and the ability to upload videos to YouTube.

 - Doughnut 1.6.
 This version was released in September 2009 and included features such as voice and text entry search, multilingual speech synthesis engine, improved ability to view app screenshots in the Android Market and faster access and improvements to the camera.

 - Éclair 2.0–2.1.
 The fourth version to be released in 2009, Éclair included Microsoft Exchange email support, Bluetooth 2.1 support, improved Contacts options, ability to search SMS and MMS messages, improved zoom and effects for the camera, improved typing speed and animated home screen backgrounds.
 Google made two more Éclair versions for bug fixes and amendments.